-If you’re a homeowner, you’re sure to understand the importance of a quality roof built to last.
+If you’re a homeowner or business owner, you’re sure to understand the importance of a quality roof built to last.
 Selecting durable roof materials, regularly maintaining your roof, and conducting repairs when necessary, can extend the life of your roof.
-It can also protect your home and family from hazardous conditions such as water leaks, dangerous mold, and structural damage.
-Understanding the different types of residential roofs available to you will make your decision much easier.
+It can also protect your home and family or customers from hazardous conditions such as water leaks, dangerous mold, and structural damage.
+Understanding the different types of residential and commercial roofs available to you will make your decision much easier.

-Aesthetics are also important when installing or replacing your home’s roof.
-You can increase your home’s value by selecting a roofing material and style appealing to neighbors and potential home buyers.
+Aesthetics are also important when installing or replacing the roof of your home or business.
+For homeowners, you can increase your home’s value by selecting a roofing material and style appealing to neighbors and potential home buyers.

 Roofing Materials Offered by RoofsOnly.com